ebemunk/blog/content/2021-12-01-playmates/index.md

 ## The Hourglass

-"The Hourglass Figure" is the most well-known body shapes.
-All across the media (including Playboy) it's shown to be the most desirable body shape.
-Yet, there is evidence that this insistance in the media is responsible for the [widespread body dissatisfaction and eating disorders in young women](https://www.semanticscholar.org/paper/An-Evolutionary-Theory-of-Female-Physical-Singh/00dde6b664c882410fa5e4ed1d7e17f994636793), and that "losing body weight by dieting may not lead to positive body image as weight loss does not significantly alter the nature of fat distribution".
+"The Hourglass Figure" is one the most well-known body shapes.
+All across media, including Playboy it's shown to be the most desirable.
+Yet, there is evidence that this insistance is responsible for the [widespread body dissatisfaction and eating disorders in young women](https://www.semanticscholar.org/paper/An-Evolutionary-Theory-of-Female-Physical-Singh/00dde6b664c882410fa5e4ed1d7e17f994636793), and that "losing body weight by dieting may not lead to positive body image as weight loss does not significantly alter the nature of fat distribution".

 <div>
   <div class="viz-title">Breaking the mold</div>
   <div class="viz-subtitle">2020 is the first and only year the hourglass-figure mold was broken.
 Bust measurements decline through the decades, waist and hips increase.
 Thicc is finally embraced in 2020.
-The "Ideal" <span data-cms="90">90</span>-<span data-cms="60">60</span>-<span data-cms="90">90</span> shown in red. <a href="https://www.huffpost.com/entry/the-scary-reality-of-a-re_b_845239" target="_blank">Projected dimensions</a> of the Barbie doll in yellow.</div>
+The "Ideal" <span data-cms="90">90</span>-<span data-cms="60">60</span>-<span data-cms="90">90</span> shown in red. <a href="https://www.huffpost.com/entry/the-scary-reality-of-a-re_b_845239" target="_blank">Projected dimensions</a> of the Barbie doll in yellow.
+Click on the decades to isolate.</div>
   <div id="viz-bwh"></div>
 </div>

-It is encouraging to see that 2020s have seen the breaking of this mold somewhat.
+It is encouraging to see that 2020s have broken this mold.
 Both waist and hip measurements have gotten larger, to accommodate the other common body shapes, like the pear and the rectangle.
-"Thicc" seems to be finally embraced in the modern world by Playboy.
+Playboy is finally warming up to thiccness.

-I plotted the controversial measurements for the Barbie doll to highlight [how ridiculous](https://www.chapman.edu/students/health-and-safety/psychological-counseling/_files/eating-disorder-files/13-barbie-facts.pdf) the proportions are for the quintessential toy for young girls.
+I plotted the controversial measurements for the Barbie doll to highlight [how ridiculous](https://www.chapman.edu/students/health-and-safety/psychological-counseling/_files/eating-disorder-files/13-barbie-facts.pdf) the proportions [used to be](https://time.com/barbie-new-body-cover-story/).

 ## Body-Mass Index